Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 You can reverse the calculation of number values such as 3.1415926535... back into a set, including the golden ratio.
 You then can use the quantum matrix to show the pattern to any number.
-If you want to analyze single number values back into what it took to calculate the value, then the number analytics library will teach you the structure numbers; see <a href="https://recoskie.github.io/Fl64/docs/Examples.html#irrational" target="_blank">FL64 (Number analytics tool)</a>.
+If you want to analyze single number values back into what it took to calculate the value, then the number analytics library will teach you the structure of numbers; see <a href="https://recoskie.github.io/Fl64/docs/Examples.html#irrational" target="_blank">FL64 (Number analytics tool)</a>.

 <br /><br />